 If you’re one of my readers who pops in regularly then you might have wondered where I’ve been – no posts for a fortnight.
-That is because on Monday 8th October we embarked P&O’s Ventura cruise ship and I refused to pay £25 a day for on-board wi-fi!
+That is because on Monday 8th October we embarked P&O’s Ventura cruise ship and I refused to pay £25 a day for the onboard wi-fi!
 Once aboard, we made our way to our cabin and settled into our rather comfortable home for the next 12 days.
 We like a balcony cabin because it is quieter and more private than the public decks.
 This is not our cabin (my photo was very dark) but an identical one.
 It was fabulous.

 Our destinations included Gibraltar, Lisbon and the Spanish cities of La Coruna, Valencia, Cartagena, Cadiz and Seville.
 I have no intention of boring you with long, detailed descriptions of what we saw so apart from a couple of future posts in which I will mention specific events, I shall squash several days into the following paragraphs.
 First stop was La Coruna in Northwest Spain where we joined an excursion to visit some of the Galician estuaries.
 We had been told that a light snack would be provided but hadn’t expected such a wide selection of tapas and wine in a pretty restaurant situated high up overlooking the estuary.